After comparing full-service movers online, Kallie hired Colonial Van Lines to handle her 1,100-mile relocation.

 Kallie prepared by packing (her mother helped, too), changing her address with the USPS, dealing with utility and internet providers, and planning her cross-country road trip.

-After struggling through a traffic jam, the crew showed up at 4:30.
+After struggling through a traffic jam, Kallie’s movers showed up at 4:30 in the afternoon on the appointed day.

-Thankfully, the crew’s hard work and professionalism immediately put her at ease.
+Thankfully, the crew’s hard work and professionalism immediately put Kallie at ease.

 While they packed, wrapped, and moved everything onto the truck, Kallie: